BarbaraAnger/Coding/README.md

 * C# (still on progress)

 ### Introduction
-I've created this repo to save all the things from college, even though sometimes it's useless.
+I've created this repo to save somethings I think it's cool.
+It used to be just from college, but I'll save my works, too.

 ### Resources
 * [Visual Studio Code](https://visualstudio.microsoft.com/) - IDE (last